-Stage: What we will do: Stage. wildt we will do.
-Awareness raising and evidence gathering Gather relevant background information and evidence Engage in selective discussions and targeted consultation as appropriate Production of draft plan - Prepare a draft document based on evidence and views collected Formal Consultation on draft plan Publish the consultation document with supporting information on the website Contact those on the LDF contacts database by e-mail to inform of the draft publication and opportunity to comment Give details of the consultation and how to comment in a news release and on the Council's web-site Provide a minimum period of four weeks for comments to be made on the draft SPD document (although the norm will be for a six week consultation period) Write to all those specifically requesting postal notification of publication of a specific SPD Make all documents available for public inspection at Appletree Court, Lyndhurst and on the Council's website.
-Publish a summary of the comments received on the website Adoption by NFDC Revised plan submitted with summary of comments received and how comments have been addressed Comments received reported to members (with summary of comments) Publication of Consultation Statement, Cabinet / Full Council papers, and final document for adoption Adoption Statement released alongside the adopted SPD
+Stage: What we will do: Awareness raising - Gather relevant background information and evidence and evidence - Engage in selective discussions and targeted consultation as gathering appropriate - Hold virtual exhibitions, digital consultations, publicising on social media and providing documents for inspection on the council website.
+Production of draft - Prepare a draft document based on evidence and views plan collected Formal Consultation - Publish the consultation document with supporting on draft plan information on the website - Contact those on the Local Plan contacts database by e-mail to inform of the draft publication and opportunity to comment - Give details of the consultation and how to comment in a news release and on the Council's website - Provide a minimum period of four weeks for comments to be made on the draft SPD document (although the norm will be for a six week consultation period) - Write to all those specifically requesting postal notification of publication of a specific SPD - Make all documents available for public inspection at Appletree Court, Lyndhurst and on the Council's website. - Publish a summary of the comments received on the website Adoption by NFDC - Revised plan submitted with summary of comments received and how comments have been addressed - Comments received reported to members (with summary of comments) - Publication of Consultation Statement, Cabinet / Full Council papers, and final document for adoption - Adoption Statement released alongside the adopted SPD